-As we discussed in Week 2, your correspondence with your photographer should be easy, immediate and you should get the sense of who this person is.
+As we discussed in Part 2, your correspondence with your photographer should be easy, immediate and you should get the sense of who this person is.
 The meeting should be set in the photographers office/place of business because it will give you more of a sense of their experience and personality.

 A couple of things to look out for: